Jasmine969/geoparticle-tutorial/docs/source/dam.rst

        name='wall'  # name of the geometry for reference )

 One may ask where the wall is located.
-All the geometries are created by positioning their centers (for solids of revolution) or vertices (for other solids like the block).
+All the geometries are created by placing their centers (for solids of revolution) or vertices (for other solids like the block) at the origin.
 See the doc of certain geometries for how they are postioned related to the origin.
 Geoparticle typically does not provide any parameter to control the absolute position of the geometry.
 Instead, we can always use the ``shift`` method to move the geometry to the desired location.

 Now we should move the water region ``dl`` to the right and ``dl`` up to avoid overlapping with the wall, as well as the gas.
 To create the gas, we can create a large rectangle